aligerum/smol/doc/Custom Commands.md

 # Greet Based on Time (Option Types)

 Now let's make it do a time-based greeting.
-For that, we'll provide a `--time` option they can set as a string.
-String options have an "=" sign after their name.
+For that, we'll provide a `--time` option the user can set as a string.
+String options have an `=` sign after their name.

 ```js
 module.exports = {